enemonsieur/offis_repo/Ideas for Sustain focus.md

 Especially the movement (**e.g. playing basketball or jogging after work in nature**) is what stimulates your brain activity and increases your ability to concentrate.
 At the same time, it provides a pleasant balance after long periods of concentration and increases your resistance to stress

-- Idea: How tot sleep at the exact same times always?
-So that you'll focus more
+**- Idea: How tot sleep at the exact same times always?
+So that you'll focus more**
 - How to use every single time of your day to do some work: ### — Use commute time well
 - Your one-way 1-hour [commute time](https://clockify.me/blog/productivity/everything-about-commute/) doesn’t have to be a curse.
 Think of it as some extra time you can spend cutting down the long hours you’d spend working in the office or at home.

-There are plenty of ways you can go about it:
+**- how to set aside a personal study plan you'll actually follow** There are plenty of ways you can go about it:

 -   **Record your thoughts** — you can use Alexa or Google Voice to compile your to-do list for today, or simply brainstorm ideas and record notes that will help you organize your work better later that day.